-By way of a brief project construction overview, according to Auckland Transport's finalised "Staging Plan" :
+By way of a brief project construction overview, according to Auckland Transport's finalised "Staging Plan" as updated by the "Road Works Notice" for the project:

-Please click on the link for a copy of Auckland Transport's Staging Plan for the project.
+Please click here for a copy of Auckland Transport's Staging Plan or click here for a copy of Auckland Transport's Road Works Notice.
 On Saturday, 5th April 2025 we will be celebrating Greenwoods Corner Go Green Eco Day!

 Be part of the 2025 Albert-Eden & Puketapapa Eco Festival.
 Bring your bikes to Greenwoods Corner at 8:00am and join our local cycling group for an early morning bike ride (click here for details).
 Between 9:00am and 12:00 noon come along to our free Bike Kitchen Pop-Up with Mobile Bicycle Services for a health check.
 While your bike is getting a once-over, try an E-Bike with the Albert Eden Climate Action Network E-Bike expert and Melo Yelo E-Bikes, have a chat with the Chinese Conservation Education Trust and the Compost Collective and of course check out event day specials in our local shops!
 In the weeks leading up to our Go Green Eco Day, there will be a kids climate change poster competition (see below for details) with four prizes to be won.
 Final entries will be accepted until close of business on 5th April 2025 and all entries will need to be handed into one of four participating local cafes and bakeries (Autumn, Coffee and Tea Lovers Epsom, Greenwoods Kitchen and The General Epsom).
 Kindly supported by the Albert-Eden Puketapapa Eco Festival, the Albert-Eden Local Board, the Albert-Eden Climate Action Network, Mobile Bicycle Services, Melo Yelo E-Bikes, the Chinese Conservation Education Trust and the Compost Collective.
 We’re thrilled to share the incredible journey of the Leukaemia & Blood Cancer New Zealand EcoPlay Challenge!
 Over ten weeks, their dedicated team embraced sustainability, making impactful changes that benefit both our planet and our community.